 - As a way to relax and unwind at the end of the day

-- To practice and develop your artistic skills
+- To practise and develop your artistic skills

 - To experiment with another creative skill